ripienaar/free-for-dev/README.md

   * [riot.im](https://about.riot.im/) — A decentralized communication tool built on Matrix.
 Group chats, direct messaging, encrypted file transfers, voice and video chats, and easy integration with other services.
   * [Microsoft Teams](https://products.office.com/microsoft-teams/free) — Microsoft Teams is a chat-based digital hub that brings conversations, content, and apps together in one place all from a single experience.
 Free for up to 300 users.
   * [featurepeek.com](https://featurepeek.com) - Cloud provider-agnostic front-end feature environments with team collaboration tools built-in.
 Works with static and Dockerized front-ends.
 Free for public repositories.
+  * [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki/) — Self-hosted version of the engine that runs Wikiepedia.
+MediaWiki is an open-source content management system ideal for document storage, categorization, and collaborative editing.

 ## Code Quality